Szymon423/Weather-station/README.md

 </p>

 ### BUT #7
+Touch sensors do not want to work.
+Sometimes i get them working, but only sometimes.
+When i reset ESP32 once it works and once it doesn't.
+I do not know why.
+So I have to dig deeper to find out why...

+### BUT #8
-I have to buy bigger battery and implement deep sleep in ESP32
+I have to buy bigger battery and implement deep sleep in ESP32.

 ## On the bright side
-###USB C works beautifuly
+### USB C works beautifuly
+ESP32 builtin USB is so big time saver.
+I don't need any USB -> UART converter so it's time and cash saver.

+### DHT works as supposed to
+Another little win for me.

+### I managed to solder everything
+Even though I used so freacking small components I managed to solder every 0402 resistor and capacitor.

+### It looks awesome
+I just love it.

+### To do
+ * buy 10k, 2k2, 0 resistors (0805),
+ * buy 0.33u capacitor 0402,
+ * buy better LDO,
+ * buy bigger battery,
+ * try to find out why touch doesn't work